scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * From the left panel, select Endpoints
 * Select Source endpoint
 * Fill out the wizard forms
-* Assign a name to the Endpoint identifier
+* Assign a name to the Endpoint identifier.
+Ex: mbx-postgres-ec2-source
 * From the Source engine dropdown menu, select postgres
 * For Server name, provide the public IP address for the EC2 Postgres instance.
 * Port: 5432